 Generally speaking, nouns can be split into two broad categories; Common nouns and proper nouns.
 Collective nouns, however, are a collected group of something, generally treated as one.

-When we talk about these companies and organizations of hundreds or thousands of employees in some situations, they become one entity.
+When we talk about these companies and organizations of hundreds or thousands of employees in some situations, they become one thing.

 Every collective noun is made up of a group of people, objects, or things but is treated as one.
 Which makes many people wonder whether collective nouns are plural or singular.